mfbsouza/mfbsouza/README.md

 Im a Computer Engineer @ UFPE working as a Embedded Systems Engineer in Recife, Brazil.

 - I Love tinkering with hardware from a software perspective, but that doesn't mean i don't know how to use a soldering iron!
-- I Love working with Embedded Linux, IoT, Device Drivers... ( unfortunately i don't get to do drivers that much this days :( )
+- I Love working with Embedded Linux, IoT, Device Drivers...

 ### Some of my hobbies by field

-### Hardware/Software Interface
+### Computer Architecture and Operating Systems

 - [**FATFS**](https://github.com/mfbsouza/fatfs) - FAT File System implmentation in C
+- [**LKM Development**](https://github.com/mfbsouza/ihs-project-layout) - Collection of exemples, docs and scripts for developing Linux Device Drivers and how to interact with them from userspace
+- [**MipsCPU**](https://github.com/mfbsouza/MipsCPU) - implementation of a mips-based processor architecture using SystemVerilog and VHDL

 ### Control System Engineering